ucr-ula/ucr-ula/README.md

 ### Updates

 - Sept.
+30, 2021: ULA schedules are posted!
+Please see the schedule embedded below.
+ULA hours are held outside Bytes cafe, or online through Zoom. <span style="color:magenta">Software is in purple</span>, <span style="color:blue">algorithms is in blue</span>, and <span style="color:orange">computer systems is in orange</span>.
+- Sept.
 21, 2021: ULA help desk sessions will start in week 2 of Fall'21.
 Keep checking the calendar below for updates on when ULAs will be staffing the help desk.
 - Aug.
 5, 2021: We are currently reviewing applications and expect to send interview invitations within the next few days.
 Thanks for your patience, and stay cool!